 While the accuracy and long battery life are nice, there are still some serious limitations in terms of its breadth.
 For instance, the actual training regimens available are the least that we saw.
 Another glaring omission that is a first is the absence of notifications for texts or calls.
 Considering robust training functions and notification alerts are all but ubiquitous for this market, their absence is potentially deal-breaking for some people.

-7. Runme Fitness Tracker: Best All-Around Value Smart HRM Bracelet
+7. Letsfit Fitness Tracker HR: Best Training Smart HRM Bracelet

 Runme begins the budget portion of the list which carries with it some distinct limitations which might not make it a great choice for everyone.
 For instance, if you are a serious fitness enthusiast and especially if you are training for any kind of competitive fitness activity, like a marathon, the Runme is not nearly accurate for your needs.
 That said, it is a bit more accurate than most of the other budget smart HRM bracelets we saw.